A Finite Mixture Failure-rate based Heterogeneous Step-stress Accelerated Life Testing (h-SSALT) Model: Data Analysis

-In this section, we analyze the performance of the proposed heterogeneous SSALT model, based on the simulated data reported by \cite{basak2018}.
-The original data correspond to a two-stress-level experiment with sample size $n = 40$ and stress change time $\tau = 15$.
+The original data is correspond to a two-stress-level experiment with sample size $n = 40$ and stress change time $\tau = 15$.
 In the present study, we adopt a Weibull framework.
 To maintain comparability with the original exponential setting, we consider the special case $\alpha = 1$, under which the Weibull distribution reduces to the exponential distribution.
 In this case, the Weibull parameters are related to the exponential parameters through the relation $\lambda = 1/\theta$.

 The true parameter values are fixed at $\theta_1 = e^{3.0}$, $\theta_{21} = e^{-0.2}$, $\theta_{22} = e^{2.0}$, and $\pi = 0.4$, and are subsequently expressed in terms of the Weibull scale parameters $\lambda_1$, $\lambda_{21}$, and $\lambda_{22}$.
-To incorporate heterogeneity at the second stress level, the observations corresponding to $s_2$ are generated from a mixture of two weibull distributions.
-A proportion 0.6 of observations at $s_2$ is randomly selected and retained from the original data, while the remaining proportion $\pi$=0.4 is replaced by values generated from a Weibull distribution with parameter $\lambda_{21}$.
+To incorporate heterogeneity at the second stress level, the observations corresponding to $s_2$ are generated from a mixture of two Weibull distributions.
+A proportion 0.6 of observations at $s_2$ is randomly selected and retained from the original data, while the remaining proportion $\pi$=0.4 is replaced by values generated from a Weib$(\alpha,\lambda_{21})$ distribution shifted at $\tau$.
 This results in a two-component mixture structure at the second stress level and the resulting heterogeneous dataset is presented in Table \ref{tab:simulated}.

 To study the effect of censoring, we also consider Type-II censored data.
-In this case, only the first r ordered failure times are observed, while the remaining observations are censored.
+In this case, only the first $r$ ordered failure times are observed, while the remaining observations are censored.
 The censored sample is obtained from the simulated dataset given in Table \ref{tab:simulated} and is presented in Table \ref{tab:censored}.